sweetrpg/CatHerder/.github/CONTRIBUTING.md

 Please check to see if the lang files have been changed over time.
 When doing locale submissions, please use forks and create pull requests.

 ## Guidelines
-The following below are the guidelines for contributing to the mod's language packs on the Kitty Talents community.
+The following below are the guidelines for contributing to the mod's language packs on the Cat Talents community.
 Failing do follow these guidelines will result in issues being **automatically closed and labeled as invalid or need more information**.
 - **DO NOT** add inappropriate language.
 - Please ensure that all language changes are accurate.
 - Please leave a note that the pack is a work in process (WIP) and that not all translations are finished.